Updated for Version 3.3

 Xinyan can also be played as a Pyro DPS by utilizing Bennett’s Constellation 6 to convert her Normal/Charged Attacks into Pyro damage.
 This helps mitigate her Physical-Pyro split scaling, allowing you to optimize for and take advantage of the Pyro damage scaling from her Skill and Burst.
 Additionally, this playstyle opens up a larger variety of team options, as there are far more ways to build a team around Pyro damage than Physical damage.
 A few ways you can elevate her damage with this playstyle include Kazuha’s Ascension 4, 4pc Viridescent Venerer, Xiangling’s C1 and C6, and 4pc Archaic Petra.

 Note that it is not recommended to activate Constellation 6 on your Bennett specifically for Pyro DPS Xinyan.
 Rather, this playstyle is a way to play her if you already have Bennett at Constellation 6.
 The same Xinyan teams are viable without Bennett at Constellation 6, using a “hybrid” playstyle instead, focusing on both her Physical and Pyro damage.
 However, they will simply have a lower ceiling without Bennett’s Constellation 6.
-Activating Bennett’s Constellation 6 will lock you out of playing many of Xinyan’s Physical teams (and affects other characters like Razor, Eula and Keqing), so don’t activate it unless you are 100% sure you want to play Pyro Xinyan.
+Activating Bennett’s Constellation 6 will lock you out of playing many of Xinyan’s Physical teams (and affects other characters like Physical Razor, Eula and Keqing), so don’t activate it unless you are 100% sure you want to play Pyro Xinyan.

 As a Support, Xinyan primarily provides the on-field DPS with a shield, and sometimes a consistent source of Pyro aura.
 She can also provide extra sources of utility through the Tenacity of the Millelith set, her excellent Shield-breaking capabilities, her Pyro battery capability, and in some cases, her Physical DMG% buff and RES Shred.